-The Division of University Communication has collected another round of awards this spring in the areas of design, videography and social media.
+The Division of University Communications has collected another round of awards this spring in the areas of design, videography and social media.

 The Winter 2019 issue of STATE, the magazine of the CSU system, won a Circle of Excellence Silver Award from the Council for Advancement and Support of Education.
 The international honor, for the story package “Borderlands of Southern Colorado,” was in the Editorial Design category, and was among 2,752 entries from 587 member institutions in 28 countries.